-It seeks to inform about the legendary role of Naval, as well as Air and Land army teams.
+It seeks to inform about the legendary role of the Naval and and Air and Land army teams.

 The museum has been constructed on the training grounds of the Frogmen, who were the original Naval combat divers in World War 2.

-It is located right outside Fort Pierce in St. Lucie County, and was constructed in 1985.
+It is located outside Fort Pierce in St. Lucie County and was constructed in 1985.

-Definitely a must-visit tourist attraction and one of the major local historical spots.
+It's definitely a must-visit tourist attraction and one of the significant local historical spots.

 Fort Pierce Inlet State Park is home to a long beach, popular among tourists and locals for swimming and surfing.

-It is a 340 acre stretch of Florida State Park.
-It is located to the north of the Fort Pierce Inlet, on North Hutchinson Island, close to Fort Pierce.
+It is a 340-acre stretch of Florida State Park.
+It is located north of the Fort Pierce Inlet, on North Hutchinson Island, close to Fort Pierce.

-Beautiful beaches opening into the Atlantic Ocean, and a coastal hammock between the ocean waters and those of Tucker Cove, a notch into the Indian River lagoon, are the chief tourist attractions.
+Beautiful beaches open into the Atlantic Ocean, and a coastal hammock between the ocean waters and those of Tucker Cove, a notch into the Indian River lagoon, are the chief tourist attractions.

-Widely famous for its expansive tropical bonsai collection, Heathcote Botanical Gardens is a five acre natural park on Savannah Road, Fort Pierce.
+Widely famous for its expansive tropical bonsai collection, Heathcote Botanical Gardens is a five-acre natural park on Savannah Road.

-It came to be known as Heathcote in 1986 when it was bought by the locals.
+It came to be known as Heathcote in 1986 when the locals bought it.

 The Children’s Garden is a retreat for the young ones to frolic while the adults explore the other parts of the garden.

-It is home to varieties of palms, cycads, bamboos, crotons, philodendrons and banyans.
+It is home to various palms, cycads, bamboo, crotons, philodendrons, and banyans.

-Another attraction is the Garden of Lights, which is a fundraiser event during Christmas and New Year.
+Another attraction is the Garden of Lights, a Christmas and New Year fundraiser event.

-It features the entire garden lit up with fairy lights, making it look magical.
+It features the entire garden with fairy lights, making it look magical.

-Jetty Park is one of the best places to walk, bike and just have a great leisure time.
+Jetty Park is one of the best places to walk, bike, and have great leisure time.

-They have a huge and spacious parking lot with some great restaurants, the most popular being Taco Drive.
+They have a vast and spacious parking lot with some great restaurants, the most popular being Taco Drive.

-Other restaurants include Hurricane Wings, Jackie’s Beach Bar and Jetty Bar.
+Other restaurants include Hurricane Wings, Jackie’s Beach, and Jetty Bar.